 Most of the initial symptoms (poor appetite, nausea, vomiting, and fever) usually disappear within a week, and people feel better even though the jaundice may worsen.
 The jaundice usually peaks in 1 to 2 weeks, then fades over 2 to 4 weeks.
 But it can sometimes take much longer to resolve completely.

 Rarely, fulminant hepatitis develops.
 Fulminant hepatitis is severe hepatitis with signs of liver failure.
-Fulminant hepatitis can occur in people with hepatitis A but is more likely to develop in people with hepatitis B, particularly if they also have hepatitis D. Fulminant hepatitis can progress very quickly.
+Fulminant hepatitis can occur in people with hepatitis A, but it is more likely to develop in people with hepatitis B, particularly if they also have hepatitis D. It can also occur in people taking drugs that can damage the liver, such as acetaminophen, or be caused by alcoholic hepatitis in people with a long history of heavy drinking.
+Fulminant hepatitis can progress very quickly, usually within days or weeks.
 The liver can no longer synthesize enough of the proteins that help blood clot.
 However, even though blood does not clot normally, people are not more likely to bruise or to bleed easily or without cause.
 The liver cannot remove toxic substances as it normally does.
-So these toxic substances build up in the blood and reach the brain, causing hepatic (portosystemic) encephalopathy.
+So these toxic substances build up in the blood and reach the brain, causing mental function to deteriorate quickly—called hepatic (portosystemic) encephalopathy.
 People may lapse into a coma within days to weeks.
 Fulminant hepatitis may be fatal, especially in adults.
 Sometimes liver transplantation must be done immediately to save the person's life.

 Doctors suspect acute viral hepatitis based on symptoms.
 During the physical examination, a doctor presses on the abdomen above the liver, which is tender and somewhat enlarged in about half of the people with acute viral hepatitis.